 31. And he went down to Capernaum, a city of Galilee, and there he taught them on the Sabbath-day: 32.
 And they were astonished at his doctrine: for his word was accompanied with power.
-33. And there was in the synagogue a man having a spirit of an unclean devil: and he cried out with a loud voice.
-34. Saying, Ah! what have we to do with thee, Jesus of Nazareth?
+33. And there was in the synagogue a man having a spirit of an unclean devil: and he cried out with a loud voice, 34.
+Saying, Ah! what have we to do with thee, Jesus of Nazareth?
 Art thou come to destroy us?
-I know thee who thou art, the Holy One of God.
+I know thee who of God.
+25. And Jesus rebuked him, saying, Hold they peace, and go out of him.
+26. And when the unclean spirit had torn him, and had cried with a loud voice, he went out from him.
+27. And all were astonished, so that they inquired among themselves, saying, What is this?
+What new doctrine is this? for with authority he commandeth even the unclean spirits, and they obey him.
+28. And immediately his fame went out into every part of Galilee. thou art, the Holy One of God.
 35. And Jesus rebuked him, saying, Holy thy peace, and go out of him.
 And when the devil had thrown him down in the midst, he went out of him, and hurt him nothing.
 36. And trembling came upon all, and they talked among themselves, saying, What speech is this? for with authority and power he commandeth the uclean spirits, and they go out.

-Маттнем 8:14-18 MARK 1:29-39 LUKE 4:38-44 14 .
-And when 29 .
-And immediately 38 .
-And when Jesus had Jesus had come going out of the risen out of the into Peter's house, he saw his mother-in-law lying in bed, and afflicted with fever.
-15. And he touched her hand, and the fever left her, and she arose and waited on them.
-16. And when the evening had approached, they brought to him many demoniacs, and he cast out the spirits by his word, and healed all that were diseased: 17.
+<420438>LUKE <410129>MARK ^{4>}MATTHEW 8:14-18 1:29-39 4:38-4438.
+And when Jesus had 14 And when 29.
+And immediately Jesus had come going out of the risen out of the into Peter's synagogue, they came, synagogue, he entered house, he saw his with James and John. into Simon's house. mother-in-law into the house of And Simon's mother-in-Simon and Andrew. law was held by a great lying in bed, and afflicted with 30.
+And Simon's fever, and they besought him for her.
+39. And fever.
+15. And he mother-in-law lay afflicted with fever and standing over her, he touched her rebuked the fever, and immediately they hand, and the speak to him about her. the fever left her: and fever left her, and she arose and 31.
+And approaching, immediately rising, she waited on them. he raised her, by taking waited on them.
+16. And when her hand, and the fever 40.
+And when the sun the evening had was setting, all, who had immediately left her. persons laboring under approached, they and she waited on brought to him them.
+32. And in the various diseases.

+many demoniacs. and he cast out the spirits by his word, and healed all that were diseased: 17.
 That it might be fulfilled which was spoken by Isaiah the prophet, when he saith.
-He hath taken our diseases.
-18. And when Jesus had seen great multitudes around him, he commanded that they should depart to the other side.
+He hath taken our diseases, 18, And when Jesus had seen great multitudes around him. he commanded that they should depart to the other side.